W4RH4WK/Debloat-Windows-10/README.md

 Ensure *Windows Biometric Service* is running.
 See [#189](https://github.com/W4RH4WK/Debloat-Windows-10/issues/189).

+### Default Administrator Password
+Since accounts will lose their Administrator status and default Administrator account will be enable, the default password will be `*123`.
+It's suggested to change it for a longer one

 ## Liability

 **All scripts are provided as-is and you use them at your own risk.**